jeelpatel3011/n98-magerun/README.md

 ```

 If no `job` argument is passed you can select a job from a list.
-See it in action: <http://www.youtube.com/watch?v=QkzkLgrfNaM>
-If option schedule is present, cron is not launched, but just scheduled immediately in magento crontab.

 ### Kill a running job